jbellue/3615_Rebiere/README.md

 ## TODO

 - Add some error mechanism to have errors bubble up in clients (weatherClient and SSHClient so far)
-- Allow setting latitude and longitude in weather page (and API key?)
+- Allow setting latitude and longitude in weather page
 - Add a smart home page (probably an MQTT client?)
+- Add a settings page (for now, to set the API keys)